maciej-nowicki/simple-raycaster/README.md

 * moving sprites
 * opacity
 * mipmapping
-* different floor & ceiling textures
-* outside areas (no ceiling but landscape)
 * thin walls
 * lightning effecects
 * more than one texture on wall (like in DOOM)